catseye/Samovar/doc/Samovar.md

 -----------

 We've already seen that an event may be selected if its pattern matches the current set of facts.
-Let's take a close look at how patterns are matched.
+Let's take a closer look at how patterns are matched.

 If a variable appears more than once in a pattern, it must match